-Why Getting a Prenuptial Agreement is the Responsible Thing to Do
+Why Getting a Prenuptial Agreement is the Necessary Thing to Do

 Many people act as though discussion of a prenuptial agreement means you aren’t fully invested in staying married for the long haul, but we here at Griffith, Young & Lass disagree.
 It’s simply a good idea to plan for any eventuality.
 Here are two reasons why a prenup is a good idea: